NREL-Sienna/PowerSystems.jl/docs/src/tutorials/manipulating_datasets.md

 ```@repl system
 get_fuel.(get_components(ThermalStandard, sys))
 ```
+Notice that the fuel type for all the thermal generators is returned.
+!!! warning
+    Using the "dot" access to get a parameter value from a component is actively discouraged, use `get_*` functions instead.
+Julia syntax enables access to this data using the "dot" access, however this is discouraged for two reasons:
+        1. We make no guarantees on the stability of component structure definitions.
+We will maintain version stability on the accessor methods.
+        2. Per-unit conversions are made in the return of data from the accessor functions. (see the [per-unit](https://nrel-sienna.github.io/PowerSystems.jl/stable/explanation/per_unit/#per_unit) section for more details)

 See that we linked two functions here with Julia's dot notation -- this is a very convenient way of quickly getting the data you need.